 #5 – The Journal of Orthopaedic and Sports Physical Therapy

-This journal focuses on fields of musculoskeletal and sports-related rehabilitation, health, and wellness which is many of the people that I work with.
-The journal comes out monthly and is targeted to physical therapists, but I get a lot of value from reading it.
-It is a paid journal but some articles they open up to the public for download and many of those are keepers.
+This journal focuses on the fields of musculoskeletal and sports-related rehabilitation, health, and wellness which are many of the people I work with.
+The journal comes out monthly and targets physical therapists, but I get a lot of value from reading it.
+It is a paid journal, but some articles open up to the public for download, many of which are keepers.

-Journal Name: The Journal of orthopaedic and sports physical therapy
+Journal Name: The Journal of orthopedic and sports physical therapy

 Journal Abbreviation: J Orthop Sports Phys Ther